1. What is the difference between a cold and the flu?

-Flu and cold viruses are transmitted the same way -- through microscopic droplets from an infected person's respiratory system.
+Flu, cold and the COVID-19 viruses are transmitted the same way -- through microscopic droplets from an infected person's respiratory system.
 That person sneezes or coughs, and droplets are sprayed onto any nearby surface -- or person.
 If they cough or sneeze into their hands (without a tissue), their hands then carry droplets to surfaces they touch.
 You touch that surface and pick up the virus.
 If you rub your eyes or nose, you've just infected yourself.

 To help protect yourself and prevent spread of cold and flu viruses: